Bibi Mubarika

 She is frequently mentioned in the Humayun-nama by her stepdaughter Gulbadan Begum, who calls her stepmother 'The Afghan lady' or 'Afghani Aghacha'.
-"Afghan" is a ethnonym referring to the Pashtun people.
+"Afghan" is an ethnonym referring to the Pashtun people.

 Family

-Bibi Mubarika was the daughter of Malik Shah Mansur, the chief of the Yusufzai tribe of Pashtuns.
+Bibi Mubarika was the daughter of Malik Shah Mansur, a Pashtun Yusufzai chief.
 She was the granddaughter of Malik Sulaiman Shah, and the niece of Taus Khan.

 One of her brothers named Mir Jamal accompanied Babur to India in 1525, and held high posts under Humayun and Akbar.
 He was given the title of Khan.

 Marriage

 Babur married her at Kehraj on 30 January 1519.
 The alliance was the sign and seal of amity between him and her tribe.
 An intelligent woman, Mubarika played an important role in the establishment of friendly relations between the Mughals and the Yusufzai Pashtun chiefs.
 Mubarika was much-loved by Babur as evidenced by the fact that she was one of the small and select party of ladies who were the first to join him in India in 1529.